Voltage-x/case-presentation-2/README.md

 $ sh ./bin/predict_meta.sh
 ~~~

-- Ensembles out-of-fold predictions from the previous step (used as meta features to construct train data).
+- Ensembles out-of-fold predictions from the previous step (used as meta-features to construct train data).
-- Ensembles test predictions from the previous step (used as meta features to construct test data).
+- Ensembles test predictions from the previous step (used as meta-features to construct test data).
 - Trains `LightGBM`, `Catboost` and `XGB` with 8 folds each.
 - Predicts on test data using each of the trained models.